Italy avalanche: All known survivors rescued

 The force of the avalanche was so great that the hotel building shifted 10 meters (11 yards) down the slope from its foundations, the Civil Protection Department said.
 Debris scattered as far as 100 meters (109 yards) from the hotel structure, according to the fire department.

-So far, authorities have yet to give a definitive number for those missing.
-Officials based estimates of the missing on guest registration and staff numbers.
 The hotel has 43 rooms and spa facilities, according to website TripAdvisor.
 All the guests are believed to have been locals who were taking advantage of discounted rates to stay in a normally pricey spa hotel before the peak February skiing season.

 Renewed hope